-- Designed or constructed to be significantly difficult for children under five years of age to open and not difficult for normal adults to use properly as defined by 16 C.F.R.
-1700.20 (1995) and ASTM classification standard D3475-13, http://www.astm.org/Standards/D3475.htm.
-Note that this rule does not include any later amendments or editions to the Code of Federal Regulations or the ASTM classification standards.
-The Division has maintained a copy of the applicable federal regulation and ASTM classification standard, which are available to the public. - b.
-Opaque so that the packaging does not allow the product to be seen without opening the packaging material; - c.
-Resealable for any product intended for more than a single use or containing multiple servings, and - d.
-Labeled properly as required by the R 1000 Series.
+- a.
+Designed or constructed to be significantly difficult for children under five years of age to open and not difficult for normal adults to use properly as defined by 16 C.F.R.
+1700.20 (1995).
+Note that this rule does not include any later amendments or editions to the Code of Federal Regulations.
+The Division has maintained a copy of the applicable federal regulation, which is available to the public. - b.
+Opaque so that the packaging does not allow the product to be seen without opening the packaging material; - Resealable for any product intended for more than a single use or containing multiple servings.